jen729w/johnnydecimal-2020-blog/johnny.decimal/projects.md

 1. You manage multiple totally separate projects.
 This is what I do (I'm an IT project manager/architect by day).
 Many of these projects are for the same client but they're quite distinct, different things.
 I'm going to call **type 1 contractor** (or **employee**).
 2. You have one main business, and in that business you manage multiple clients, and they may have multiple jobs each. **Type 2** is your typical **freelancer**, graphic designer, writer, photographer.

 I'm still trying to fix this problem.
-I fall in to category 1. above, and my partner is 2.
+I fall in to type 1 above, and my partner is a type 2.
 I just drew this on [my desk](../random/my-desk.md).

 ![](../.gitbook/assets/butchers-sketch-project-types.jpg)